KYVENetwork/docs/docs/protocol_devs/general_concepts/validator.md

 The main task is like mentioned above to find out if the proposed bundle from the uploader is valid or invalid.
 For that they retrieve the data from the storage provider with the `storage_id` once the proposal was registered and compare it with their local data they retrieved themselves from the data source.
 With that mechanism every validator is comparing their collected data with the data the uploader stored on the storage provider.
-Beside the raw data validation which is mostly a simple hash comparison the validators also validate certain metadata which is attached in the bundle proposal like data size (which is used in the reward calculation) or the actual data hash provided by the uploader.
+Besides the raw data validation which is mostly a simple hash comparison the validators also validate certain metadata which is attached in the bundle proposal like data size (which is used in the reward calculation) or the actual data hash provided by the uploader.
 Once the validator is done with validating and came to a conclusion he votes with the transaction type `MsgVoteBundleProposal`.